LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 entire array each sweep, but only to the beginning of the sorted portion.

-We define the number of *inversions* as the number of elements that are out of order.
+We define the number of *inversions* as the number of element pairs that are out of order.
 They needn't be adjacent.
-If element 7 is greater than element 16, that's an inversion.
+If ``data[7] > data[16]``, that's an inversion.
 Every time an inversion is required, we also say that there is corresponding data *movement*.
 If you look at the ``exchange()`` code, you'll observe that a swap requires three movements to take place, which happens very quickly on most processors but still amounts to a significant cost.

+.. george, this next part is too little to convey anything.
+Wait until locality?
 	In systems programming, moving between the CPU and memory is relatively expensive to operations that happen on the CPU proper.
 You'll learn more about this topic in courses on systems programming and operating systems.

 There can be at most :math:`N \cdot \frac{N-1}{2}` inversions in the array.
 The maximum number of inversions occurs when the array is sorted in reverse order